Troubleshoot Slack Calls

 - Still not resolved?
 Manually select a different camera using the same steps above, then switch back to your desired camera again.

 - Open your computer's System Preferences.

 - Click Security & Privacy, then the Privacy tab.

 - Locate Screen Recording on the left.

 - From the app list, click the box beside Slack.

 High CPU usage

-If you notice your computer runs slowly when you’re on a video call, this might be due to high central processing unit (CPU) usage.
+If you notice your computer runs slowly when you're on a video call, this may be due to high Central Processing Unit (CPU) usage.
 For calls with many participants, we recommend turning video off when it’s not needed and re-enabling video when it is.